jimikara/AFRIL-theme/README.md

 Source code for the WordPress theme for the AFRIL website

-This the is built on [Zurb Foundation](https://foundation.zurb.com/sites/docs/) front end framework and the [FoundationPress](https://foundationpress.olefredrik.com/) starter theme.
+This custom theme is built on [Zurb Foundation](https://foundation.zurb.com/sites/docs/) front end framework and the [FoundationPress](https://foundationpress.olefredrik.com/) starter theme.

 ---